 How To Fix A Breaker That Keeps Tripping

 We could figure out and give you some troubleshooting techniques that we use to help us figure out a circuit.
-Basically, the panel box that was tripping was a circuit.
+The panel box that was tripping was a circuit.
 Let’s turn the power off and go to that circuit that we had in the pole barn and we, unfortunately, broke the circuit in half in the circuit panels.

-The first thing was to turn the power off and we took one circuit and disconnected it from the plug and turned the breaker back to on position.
+The first thing was to turn the power off and we took one circuit and disconnected it from the plug and turned the breaker back to the on position.
 The breaker held it didn’t trip so we disconnected it then we put the circuit back to on position and sure enough, it popped as soon as we put it on.
-That means the problem is in the second circuit. what we are going to do now is basically take the plug out of here and disconnect all this.
+That means the problem is in the second circuit. what we are going to do now is take the plug out of here and disconnect all this.
 Put a brand new piece of wire from one box over to the other box right here.
 What we do now and the best thing, when you troubleshoot an electrical circuit is to break it in half.
-Where it ends and then go halfway, break the circuit like this and then turn the breaker back on and see if it holds or not and if it’s if it not holds then you know there’s going to be a problem.
+Where it ends and then goes halfway, break the circuit like this and then turn the breaker back on and see if it holds or not and if it’s if it not holds then you know there’s going to be a problem.

 How to Replace a Circuit Breaker that keeps Tripping

 When a circuit breaker keeps tripping it will weaken the apparatus itself and the instantly tripping could be a short circuit or ground fault.
 If you have got a circuit breaker driving you mad, maybe it’s tripping all the time or just once in a while.
 So this article is for you.
 We are going to tell you how to replace a circuit breaker using tools.
 Many people don’t realise that the circuit breakers themselves can fail.
-There have been many on the market that have been recalled.
+There have been many on the market that has been recalled.
 Circuit breakers are subject to high humidity or things like voltage spikes, and keep in mind that any electrical work carries some type of risk.
 So the option is a replacement.
 But you have to decide if this is safe for you or if you want to hire somebody else.

 What you will need

-- A rubber gloves for safety purpose
+- A rubber gloves for safety purposes

 - Eye safety glasses

-- Flash light if needed
+- Flashlight if needed

 - A new circuit breaker